Jak57/documentation/libvpx.md

 1. unsigned int g_usage
 2. **unsigned int g_threads** <br>
-   For multi-threaded implementations define the maximum number of threads to use.
-The codec can use fewer threads than the defined one. <br>
+   * For multi-threaded implementations define the maximum number of threads to use for encoding.
+The codec can use fewer threads than the defined one.
+   * Must be selected based on the number of logical processors/cores available on the system.
-   cfg->g_threads = 4 (default)
+   * Currently used: cfg->g_threads = 4
+   * Optimal: Measure the number of threads on the system and assign the value dynamically.
+     ```
+     #include<unistd.h>

+     unsigned int num_threads = sysconf(_SC_NPROCESSORS_ONLN)
+     cfg->g_threads = num_threads
+     ```
+   * High resolution (1080 px): More threads need to be used for distributing the workloads.
+   * Low resolution (360/480 px): Fewer threads are needed.

 3. **unsigned int g_profile**